AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/stream-designer.md

     </tr>
     <tr>
      <td style="width:30%"><strong>Map Response to Attribute</strong></td>
-     <td>Allows you to sync the vistor's response to the corresponding field in their Person record in your Marketo subscription.</td>
+     <td>Allows you to sync the vistor's response to the corresponding field in their Person record in your Marketo Engage subscription.</td>
     </tr>
    </table>